luke-c-newell/Final_Project/README.md

 - FBProphet: The training data used a dataframe with all the historical data.
 For testing, I created a new dataframe (future) to store the future dates and the predicted values were then populated by the model.

 ### Explanation of model choice, including limitations and benefits
-- ARIMA: ARIMA stands for Auto-Regressive Integrated Moving Average and uses a moving window to predict future values.
+- ARIMA: The Auto-Regressive Integrated Moving Average model uses a moving window to predict future values.
 One limitation of this method is that the model produces a lagged correlation, which means the predicted values show movement after the lookback window has elapsed.
 This means the model is heavily dependent on recent data to show changes in its predictions.
 A benefit of this model is that the predicted values closely follow the recent trends and as such can show a higher level of accuracy compared to other models.
 - DNN: The Deep Neural Network model was chosen as it works well with a complete dataset and is able to be used with univariate and multivariate data.
 A limitation of the model is that it also is affected by lagged correlation, but this model does capture the overall trends with a high degree of accuracy.
 - FBProphet: This model was chosen as it is a suitable model for time series forecasting, that uses past trends to predict future values.
 One limitation is that the model is highly affected by seasonality, which reduces the benefit as we only have ~420 days of data and so yearly trends are not able to be determined.
 But, the model does allow for weekly and monthly variations, which will come in particularly useful when analyzing COVID-19 metrics.